 Our Club is free for all the children.
 Boys and girls are learning an exciting new sport and having fun.
 In many cases there are limited organized youth activities available in their communities.
 Children are developing physical, mental and social health through their participation in our program.
 We encourage parental involvement and all of our staff and coaches are volunteers.

-Now in its 4th year, Washington DC Youth Rugby supports a tackle program for boys and girls at Bell Multicultural High School in Columbia Heights.
+Now in its 5th year, Washington DC Youth Rugby supports a tackle program for boys and girls at Bell Multicultural High School in Columbia Heights.

 The Washington DC Youth Rugby has expanded to Petworth with Washington DC Youth Rugby alum Jaron Henry successfully running youth u11’s program with the DC Department of Recreation.